What is cyber insurance and do you really need it?

 Posted on February 1, 2023 by Louise Howland

 A cyberattack on a company’s computer network and system could cause widespread disruption, operational downtime, financial loss, legal action and reputational damage.
-Cyber insurance, or cyber risk liability insurance, will offset costs and damages that can be incurred following a cyberattack.
+Cyber insurance will offset costs and damages that can be incurred following a cyberattack and acts as a breach response service helping, you to get back on your feet.

 Explore what cyber insurance is and what a policy would cover below.